infinum/qa-handbook/Basics/QA glossary.md

 ### G

-- **Ghostlab** - a tool for parallel cross-browser testing on several physical devices.
 - **Git** -  the most popular Version Control System.
 Developers can make an initial version of an app and each time it is needed, they can make a new version.
 It is like a super-charged Save button in Word - you can save the document each time you want, but you can see each iteration, changes made, comments and restore each iteration when needed.
 - **GitHub** - cloud-based Git repository hosting service.